 Toyota RAV4 SUV - MPG, running costs & CO2

-During our test with the front-wheel drive RAV4, we achieved just over 47mpg from a mixture of town and motorway driving.
-When driving in town traffic, we found that careful use of the accelerator makes it easy to maximise the cars pure-electric running, achieving around 40mpg when the petrol engine was used too.
+During our test with the front-wheel drive RAV4 Hybrid, we achieved just over 47mpg from a mixture of town and motorway driving.
+When driving in town traffic, we found that careful use of the accelerator makes it easy to maximise the car’s pure-electric running, achieving around 40mpg when the petrol engine was used too.

-Every RAV4 will cost £140 a year in road tax, unless you really go to town with the optional extras and push it over the £40,000 mark, in which case there's a £325 surcharge the first five times you have to pay tax.
+The RAV4 qualifies for a slightly reduced VED (road tax) annual payment, unless you really go to town with the optional extras and push it over the £40,000 mark, in which case there's a surcharge the first five times you have to pay tax.